KananPatel1806/PRODIGY_TrackCode_WebDevelopment/README.md

-Web development refers to the creating, building, and maintaining of websites.
-It includes aspects such as web design, web publishing, web programming, and database management.
-It is the creation of an application that works over the internet i.e. websites.
+PRODIGY_TrackCode_WebDevelopment

+Web development involves building and maintaining websites using HTML for structure, CSS for styling, and JavaScript for interactivity.